tatethurston/TwirpScript/README.md

 #### Clients

 Clients can be configured globally, at the RPC callsite, or with [middleware](https://github.com/tatethurston/TwirpScript/blob/main/README.md#client).
-The order of precedence is _global configuration_ < _call site configuration_ < _middleware_.
+The order of precedence is _middleware_ > _call site configuration_ > _global configuration_.
+Middleware overrides call site configuration, and call site configuration overrides global configuration.

 ##### Configuration Options